-Temporary increases in transaminases to two or three times the upper limit of normal have been reported in patients at a frequency of 13-20%.
-Persistent elevation of liver enzymes and/or decrease in serum albumin may be indicative for severe hepatotoxicity.
-In the event of a persistent increase in liver enzymes, consideration should be given to reducing the dose or discontinuing therapy.
+Check of liver-related enzymes in serum: Temporary increases in transaminases to twice or three times of the upper limit of normal have been reported by patients at a frequency of 13 - 20 %.
+In the case of a constant increase in liver-related enzymes, a reduction of the dose or discontinuation of therapy should be taken into consideration.